 Throughout the year during free, public presentations, Norton curators provide insight and context to exhibitions they have organized and art and artists they have studied and admire.

 Participants read a selected book in advance and view a related artwork from the Museum Collection or an exhibition, then discuss the works and their relationship.
-This program takes place at different Palm Beach County library branches on select Saturdays.
+This program takes place from 2pm to 3pm on select Saturdays.